opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 * Very frequent queries (head queries), but also queries that are used rarely (tail queries)
 * Queries that are important to the business
-* Queries that express different user intent classes (e.g. searching for a product category, searching for product category + color, searching for a brand)
+* Queries that express different user intent classes (such as searching for a product category, searching for product category + color, searching for a brand)
 * Other classes depending on the individual search application

 These different queries are best sourced from a query log that captures all queries your users send to your system.
 One way of sampling these efficiently is [Probability-Proportional-to-Size Sampling](https://opensourceconnections.com/blog/2022/10/13/how-to-succeed-with-explicit-relevance-evaluation-using-probability-proportional-to-size-sampling/) (PPTSS).
 This method can generate a frequency weighted sample.